-Prior to the Willie Company departing Nebraska, they met to debate the wisdom of such a late departure.
+Before the Willie Company departed Nebraska, they met to debate the wisdom of such a late departure.
 But, because they were unfamiliar with the trail and the climate, they deferred to the church elders.
 One of the missionaries and sub-captain in the Willie Company, Levi Savage, urged them to spend the winter in Nebraska arguing that a late departure would lead to suffering, sickness and even death.
 However, all the other church elders argued that the trip should go forward, declaring that the company would be protected by divine intervention.
 As many as 100 pioneers decided to spend the winter in Nebraska or Iowa.
-However, the vast majority, including Levi Savage, continued the journey west.
-They left on August 17th.
+However, most, including Levi Savage, continued the journey west.
+They left on August 17.

 In the fall, the Richards party, a group of fast-traveling missionaries returning to Utah from Europe, passed the Willie and Martin companies.
-On October 4th the Richards party reached Salt Lake City where they conferred with president Brigham Young and other Church leaders, reporting that the two large handcart parties were still on the way.
+On October 4, the Richards party reached Salt Lake City, conferring with President Brigham Young and other Church leaders, reporting that the two large handcart parties were still on the way.

-The next morning, the elders called on Church members to provide wagons, mules, supplies, and teamsters to find the latecomers and bring them in.
-On the morning of October 7 the first rescue party left Salt Lake City with 16 wagon-loads of food and supplies, pulled by four-mule teams with 27 young men serving as teamsters and rescuers.
-Throughout October more wagon trains were assembled, and by the end of the month 250 relief wagons were on the road.
+The following day, the elders called on Church members to provide wagons, mules, supplies, and teamsters to find the latecomers and bring them in.
+On the morning of October 7, the first rescue party left Salt Lake City with 16 wagon loads of food and supplies, pulled by four-mule teams with 27 young men serving as teamsters and rescuers.
+Throughout October, more wagon trains were assembled, and 250 relief wagons were on the road by the end of the month.

 In the meantime, the two companies of pioneers reached Fort Laramie, Wyoming, where they expected to be restocked with provisions.
-However there were no provisions pre-stocked for them.
-As a result, the companies cut back food rations, hoping that their supplies would last until help could be sent from Utah.
-Additionally, they lightened their loads, cutting individuals luggage allowance.
-Clothing and blankets, that later would be desperately needed, were discarded.
+However, there were no provisions pre-stocked for them.
+As a result, the companies cut back on food rations, hoping that their supplies would last until help could be sent from Utah.
+Additionally, they lightened their loads, cutting individuals’ luggage allowance.
+Clothing and blankets that later would be desperately needed were discarded.

-As the companies continued on, they began to run out of food and encounter bitterly cold temperatures.
-On October 19th a blizzard struck the region, halting the two companies and the relief party.
+As the companies continued, they began running out of food and encountering bitterly cold temperatures.
+On October 19, a blizzard struck the region, halting the two companies and the relief party.
 The Willie Company was found along the Sweetwater River approaching the Continental Divide.
 A scouting party sent ahead by the main rescue party found the emigrants, gave them a small amount of flour, and encouraged them that rescue was near.
 The scouting party then rushed onward to try to locate the Martin Company.

-At that time, the Martin Company was about 110 miles further east, making its last crossing of the North Platte River near present-day Casper, Wyoming, where the trail left the river headed across country toward Independence Rock and Devil’s Gate.
-Shortly after completing the crossing, the blizzard struck and many members of the company suffered from hypothermia or frostbite after wading through the frigid river.
-The company set up camp at Red Bluffs, unable to continue forward through the snow.
+At that time, the Martin Company was about 110 miles further east, making its last crossing of the North Platte River near present-day Caspar, Wyoming, where the trail left the river headed across the country toward Independence Rock and Devil’s Gate.
+Shortly after completing the crossing, the blizzard struck, and many company members suffered from hypothermia or frostbite after wading through the frigid river.
+The company set up camp at Red Bluffs, unable to continue through the snow.

 One emigrant, Patience Loader, would later write:

-“We had to travel in our wet clothes until we got to camp and our clothing was frozen on us and when we got to camp. . .it was too late to go for wood and water the wood was to far away that night the ground was frozen to hard we was unable to drive any tent pins in. . .we stretched it open the best we could and got under it until morning.”
+“We had to travel in our wet clothes until we got to camp and our clothing was frozen on us and when we got to camp. . .it was too late to go for wood and water the wood was too far away that night the ground was frozen too hard we were unable to drive any tent pins in… we stretched it open the best we could and got under it until morning.”

 But the difficulties of the Willie Company were not yet over.
-Just two days later, on October 23, the Willie Company faced the most difficult section of the trail—the ascent up Rocky Ridge.
+Two days later, on October 23, the Willie Company faced the trail’s most challenging section — Rocky Ridge ascent.
 The climb took place during a howling snowstorm through knee-deep snow.
 That night 13 emigrants died.